-Baby led weaning is a method of adding complementary food items to your baby’s diet of formula milk or breast milk.
+Baby-led weaning is a method of adding complementary food items to your baby’s regular dose of breast milk.
 It facilitates and helps the development of the oral activity and bone structure.
 It is a period where babies are introduced to new food items other than milk.
 However, keep in mind that weaning here does not mean that you stop feeding them milk.
 It means that you add solid food like smashed carrots, potato, peas and similar food items to their diet.
-It is an approach where you give them finger food and encourage them to feed themselves instead of feeding them purées using a spoon.

 Now let’s look at the benefits and reasons for baby led weaning.